angelozerr/tern.yuidoc/README.md

 The basic structure of the project is given in the following way:

-* `demos/` demos with YUI and AlloyUI tern plugin which use CodeMirror.
+* `demos/` demos with YUI, AlloyUI and Liferay tern plugin which use CodeMirror.
 * `generator/` generates YUI and AlloyUI tern plugin from yuidoc data.json by using HTML pages.
 * `lib/` lib to  transform yuidoc data.json to tern def.
-* `plugin/` YUI and  AlloyUI tern plugin where defs was generated with lib.
+* `plugin/` YUI and  AlloyUI tern plugin where defs was generated with lib and Liferay tern plugin.